jeinfeldt/hugo-introduction-page/README.md

 # Open Tasks
 * Deploy it somewhere (I want to have a look at [netlify](https://www.netlify.com/))
-* Make Positions swap based on a ticker instead of on reload
 * Include frontend pipeline for assets
-* Sprinkle in some animations (e.g. wink in night mode)
+* Sprinkle in some animations (e.g. wink in night mode, animejs)
 * Fill in social links
 * If motivation really hits provide a Dockerfile